 This Photo Tour and Walk-Through of the Confucius Temple starts at the Second Ring Road in The North-East of Central Beijing's DongCheng District, where

 A View of the inconspicuous but important Entrance to the new YongHeGong - Lama Temple Subway Station, about halfway the Lama Temple Complex on YongHeGong Dajie' (Avenue).

 Empty Lot on the intersection from which Confucius Temple can already be seen (Photo November 2007 AD).
 Today this lot has become the west exit of Yonghegong Subway Station.

 Make your way through the Hutong to the Temple Complex Wall, left and south to GuoziJian Road.

-Dajie' and Second Ring Road can be reached through the Subway's Blue Line.
-People in need of the shortest route and directions to Confucius Temple can head to the Subway from any Station and use the Green Line to
+YongHeGong Dajie' and Second Ring Road can be reached through the Subway's Blue Line as well as through the light green line number 5.
+People in need of the shortest route and directions to Confucius Temple can head to the

 The View upon turning Left (East), with view of the Ceremonial Pailou Wooden Gate with beyond YongHeGong (Lama Temple) Dajie'.